mime-types/mime-types-data/CONTRIBUTING.md

 will be updated weekly (on Tuesdays) and be presented in a reviewable pull request.
 Once merged, I need to perform a release and the update is complete.

+With the addition of [trusted publishing][tp], there should no longer be a need for manual releases outside of the update cycle.
+Pull requests merged between cycles will be released on the next cycle.

-If performing a manual release outside of the update cycle, the IANA updates should be performed manually.
+If it becomes necessary to perform a manual release, IANA updates should be performed manually.

 1. Review any outstanding issues or pull requests to see if anything needs to be addressed.
 This is necessary because there is no automated source for